Fora’s Take

 Street Food

-Street food in Ameyoko market is an experience that one must have in order to get the authentic local feel.
-What used to be a black market hawking American goods during the years following WWII is now a bustling market full of the city's BEST street food, clothing, cosmetics, fresh fish and more!
-Located in between Okachimachi and Ueno stations, running parallel to the Yamanote line, and close to both Sensō-ji temple and Ueno Park, it's definitely one of the most unique spots in the city that hasn't changed much over the decades.
-Grab some delicious skewered yakitori (grilled beef) while you are there.
+Sampling street food at Ameyoko market is an experience that one must have in order to get the authentic feel of Tokyo's food scene.
+What used to be a black market hawking American goods during the years following WWII is now a bustling market full of the city's best street food, clothing, cosmetics, fresh fish and more!
+Located between Okachimachi and Ueno stations, running parallel to the Yamanote line and close to both Sensō-ji temple and Ueno Park, this is definitely one of the most unique spots in the city that hasn't changed much over the decades.
+Try the delicious skewered yakitori (grilled beef).

 Pop Culture